Trading-Journal/trading-journal-authentication/README.md

 In case there is need for new users confirm their emails, then enable the configuration property:
 * **journal.authentication.verification.enabled** *e.g. true*

+### Generic Properties
+* **journal.authentication.hosts.front-end** *e.g. http://localhost:8080* to be able to proper redirect the user to the page of confirm registration or change password
+* **journal.authentication.hosts.back-end** *e.g. http://localhost:8080* to be able to proper redirect the user confirmation of registration check

 ## Metrics

 ### Retrieve reactive metrics